251 Little Falls Drive Wilmington, DE 19808 U.S.A.

 Payment Due Date

-Additional Active Device Pricing.
-Licensor agrees that during the Term of this Agreement Customer may purchase additional Device licenses for an annual fee of $__________________ per Device.
+Additional Subscriber Pricing.
+Licensor agrees that during the Term of this Agreement Customer may purchase additional Device licenses for an annual fee of $__________________ per Subscriber.

 MATRIXX Software Maintenance & Technical Support Services Policy And Procedures